rskanchi/Resources/Notes/GitHub_Issues.md

 Note that the local terminal is for managing local code and interacting with remote repository (commit changes and push them to the remote).
 GitHub's website/remote is the collaboration platform.

+### Rename a repository
+- Remote name: On GitHub, rename the repo under Settings > General > Repository name > Rename.
+This also sets up the redirect link in case you've shared the old repo link with someone.
+- Update local repo name: In the local repo folder (path/to/repo), execute the command below.
+Find the SSH repo link under <>Code:
+`git remote set-url origin https://github.com/<username>/<new_repo_name>.git`
+- Go to one level up in the folder structure of the local repo to rename the old repo name (just to sync it with the remote name).
+This step is optional.
+`mv <old_repo_name> <new_repo_name>`

 # Github issues
 Issues are a great way to track tasks, discussions, and any feature enhancements in a repository.